 The Picture Exchange Communication System® / PECS® is how we communicate with my non-verbal son.
 He started using PECS when he was 2 years old, he is now 5 and still using it.
-I’m not going to lie we have good days and bad days with PECS but having the ability to functionally communicate his needs and desires is so important.
+I’m not going to lie we have good days and bad days with PECS.
+However having the ability to functionally communicate his needs and desires is so important.

 If you don’t know what the Picture Exchange Communication System is then check out my post on phase one.
 If you have mastered phase one (exchange) and phase two (distance and persistence) then you are ready to start phase 3 – picture discrimination.

 The aim of the third phrase is for the child to be able to select the appropriate picture from several choices.
 I still remember the look on my son’s face when he had that light bulb moment.
 He realised the cards had pictures that linked to the objects.
 In phase 1 & 2 the focus has been on the exchange of one card, at this point the child may not have looked at the picture.
 Even if they have seen the picture they may not have made the connection.
 This is why picture discrimination needs to be taught.